HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 #### RDFa

-[RDFa](https://www.w3.org/TR/rdfa-lite/) (Resource Description Framework in Attributes) is a technology for linked data markup, which was introduced by W3C in 2015.
+<a hreflang="en" href="https://www.w3.org/TR/rdfa-lite/">RDFa</a> (Resource Description Framework in Attributes) is a technology for linked data markup, which was introduced by W3C in 2015.
 It allows users to augment and translate visual information on a web page by adding additional attributes to markup.

 E.g., a website owner might add a `rel="license"` attribute to a hyperlink in order to explicitly describe it as a link to a licensing information page.